microchip-pic-avr-examples/pic18f16q41-opamp-offset-correction/README.md

 #### Error Codes

 - **NO_ERROR (0)** - No error has occurred in the program.
-- **POS_OFFSET_ERROR (1)** - The program has reached 0xFF in OPA1OFFSET and the increment is positive.
+- **POS_OFFSET_ERROR (1)** - The program has reached 0xFF in OPA1OFFSET, and the increment is positive.
-- **NEG_OFFSET_ERROR (2)** - The program has reached 0x00 in OPA1OFFSET and the increment is negative.
+- **NEG_OFFSET_ERROR (2)** - The program has reached 0x00 in OPA1OFFSET, and the increment is negative.
 - **INFINITE_ERROR (3)** - The program has exceeded the number of allowed cycles.
-- **OSCILLATING_ERROR (4)**  - The offset is oscillating, and cannot be resolved any farther.
+- **OSCILLATING_ERROR (4)**  - The offset is oscillating and cannot be resolved any further.

 ## Summary
-This code example demonstrates an algorithm for calibrating the input offset voltage of the OPA module in PIC18-Q41 family of microcontrollers.
+This code example demonstrates an algorithm for calibrating the input offset voltage of the OPA module in the PIC18-Q41 family of MCUs.